 A few seconds after the VPN 3002 Hardware Client Manager SSL screen appears, Internet Explorer displays a File Download dialog box that identifies the certificate filename and source, and asks whether to Open or Save the certificate.
 To immediately install the certificate in the browser, select Open.
 If you Save the file, the browser prompts for a location; you must then double-click the file to install it.

-Voultere chosen to demicod a life from the location oil on from 100 200 147.2
+You have chosen to download a file from this location. ssl.crt from 100.200.147.2

 What would you like to do with this file?